StratifyLabs/StratifyBlog/content/stratifylabs/2019-04-29-Why-your-firmware-is-behind-schedule.md

 - A hardware-focused firmware engineer to tackle hardware design and manufacturing problems
 - A microarchitecture-focused firmware engineer to ensure the processor meets the real-time requirements of the application
-- An object-oriented-software-focused firmware engineer to design scalable, reusable architectures that can meet the complex software requirements driven by internet connectivity
+- An software-focused firmware engineer to design scalable, reusable software that can meet the complex requirements driven by internet connectivity

 A very small percentage of firmware developers have a proficiency in the above three categories.
 Some can do two well.
 This means your firmware team needs either one very talented engineer or two to three (or more) that can cover the array of skills needed and work well together as a team.
 If you are missing a hardware-focused engineer, you will have a hard time getting your firmware to interact with the hardware and may end up with finger pointing between hardware and firmware engineers.
 If you are missing the software-focused engineer, you will end up with code that is extremely difficult to maintain and manage long term.

-If you are missing the microarchtecure-focused engineer, you will have a hard time getting the microcontroller to do exactly what you want when you want.
+If you are missing the microarchtecure-focused engineer, you will have a hard time getting the real-time performance you need.

-When putting it all together is a very difficult and challenging endeavor indeed.
-I have witnessed projects that are taking many months or even years longer than expected due to these skills not coalescing in the right way.
+When putting it all together, it is a very difficult and challenging endeavor indeed.
+I have witnessed projects that are taking many months or even years longer than expected due to these skills not coalescing in the right way and causing needless (and time-consuming) hardware revisions.

 ## How Stratify Labs can Help